Trump impeachment manager Raskin delivers tearful speech on family's experience at Capitol riot

 Raskin’s family members were later trapped inside House Majority Leader Steny Hoyer’s office as pro-Trump rioters stormed the Capitol complex.
 The congressman noted that it was "too late" for him to reach his family.

 "All around me, people were calling their wives and their husbands, their loved ones, to say goodbye," Raskin said.
-"Then there was a sound I’ll never forget – the sound of pounding on the door like a battering ram, the most haunting sound I’ve ever heard and I will never forget it."
+"Then there was a sound I’ll never forget – the sound of pounding on the door like a battering ram, the most haunting sound I’ve ever heard and I will never forget it.

 "My chief of staff Julius Hagen was with Tabitha and Hank, locked and barricaded in that office, the kids hiding under the desk, placing what they thought were their final texts and whispered phone calls to say their goodbyes," Raskin added.
 "They thought they were going to die."